The Political Economy of Bureaucratic Overload: Evidence from Rural Development Officials in India

 Date Written: October 23, 2017

-Government programs often fail because of weak implementation by dysfunctional local bureaucracies.
-This paper develops a theory of bureaucratic overload: or why politicians under-invest in local bureaucracy, resulting in an overload of bureaucratic responsibilities relative to resources, and how this contributes to inefficient organizational behavior and weak state capacity.
-Drawing on an survey of local rural development officials across India, including time-usage diaries which measure their daily behavior, we provide quantitative evidence that: i) resource scarcity forces officials to multi-task excessively; ii) this inability to specialize harms the implementation of rural development programs; iii) variation in the ability of state-level ruling parties to claim credit for investments in local state capacity explains variation in the degree of bureaucratic overload.
-The results provide a micro-level perspective on the political economy of weak state capacity.
+Government programs often fail because of poor implementation by local bureaucrats.
+What explains this chronic weakness of local state capacity?
+Prominent explanations emphasize rent-seeking by bureaucrats or capture by politicians and special interest groups.
+This paper documents a different pathology – rooted not in malfeasance but in systemic political failure to invest adequately in local state capacity – that we term bureaucratic overload.
+Drawing on a nationwide survey of local rural development officials across India, including time-usage diaries which measure their daily behavior, we provide quantitative evidence that: i) resource scarcities force rural development officials to multi-task excessively; ii) the inability to focus on managerial activities harms the implementation of development programs; iii) bureaucratic overload is linked to an absence of electoral incentives for ruling parties to invest in local state capacity.
+The results provide a micro-level perspective on the political economy and bureaucratic behavior underpinning weak state capacity.

 Keywords: Bureaucracy; Political Economy